stojkovskistefan/togaf/README.md

 D. You recommend that the eCommerce website be included within the current portfolio managed by the EA team since it aligns with other shared core IT systems and supports the overall business-to-consumer model.
 This inclusion will preserve the alignment and information integration that would otherwise be at risk.
 By integrating the eCommerce website into the EA team's portfolio, the team can set constraints and controls to ensure the website's architecture supports advanced analytics, personalization features, and improved scalability.

+**Answer:** A

+**Explanation:**
+TOGAF supports portfolio-based approaches to manage innovation and ensure alignment with enterprise strategy.
+Treating experiments as portfolios provides a structured framework for experimentation, balancing innovation and efficiency, and ensuring alignment with the overall IT strategy and business objectives.

 ---

 **Question 8 (Exam 4, Q8):**